robertfeldstein/MPSVetSchool/README.md

 ## How to run the code:

 The code files cannot be run by an outside user of this project because they require hidden data files.
 The data for this project is FERPA protected, and thus behind an NDA.
 To run these codes with a mock dataset, create a folder called Data, and store excel files of your choosing in the folder.
 The dataset should include columns referencing the specific scoring categories of a vet school (e.g. medical, clinical_reasoning, etc.).
 The code can be generalized to work on most panel studies, just change the column names!

+## BEFORE RUNNING CODE:

+Create a new folder called Data, within MPSVetSchool folder.
+    - Save the "FinalDataSet.xlsx" file in this folder.
+    - It is very important to have an exact directory called "Data/FinalDataSet.xlsx" and not to name it anything else.
+This is the directory that is included in the .gitignore file which ensures that the dataset is not uploaded to GitHub.
+    - The dataset should NEVER be committed.
+If at any point you notice the dataset needs to be "added" or "staged" or anything of that nature, stop what you are doing since something is wrong.
+Do NOT commit.